TheTechRobo/bglugwatch-cleanslate/README.md

 # bglugwatch
 Tkinter program for easy viewing of BGLUG's website

+# To start
+If you haven't done any changes to BGLUG.py run this:
+`python3 runthis.py`

+But if you have done changes that you don't want to overwrite:
+`python3 bglug.py`

 # What is BGLUG?
 Bruce-Grey Linux User's Group is designed to help newcomers (and oldcomers) with Linux.
 We discuss things, give things away, and more!